Dual2Core/SACS_2015/README.md

 The web panel is based on Semantic ui.
 Download the latest source and put '/dist' into '/includes' directory.

 ## Config
-Configure your SQL Database details at '/includes/psl-config.php'.
+Configure your MySQL Database details at '/includes/psl-config.php'.
 Then, open install.php in your browser and follow instructions.